Audio Blog: Combatting Summer Stress on Golf Courses

 Once LCOs have overseeded customers’ lawns, they will want to add fertilizer.
 Advanced Turf Solutions offers plenty of fertilizers, including ATS 16-28-12.
 This fertilizer contains Foliar-Pak Armament technology, which helps improve nutrient availability.

 Additional inputs of nitrogen, phosphorus, and potassium can help support growth and root development, too.
-Amino acid products like Foliar-Pak Grow-In contain some of these necessary nutrients and can help promote quick recovery, assist in germination, assist with color response.
+Amino acid products like Foliar-Pak Grow-In contain some of these necessary nutrients and can help promote quick recovery, assist in germination, and assist with color response.

 Dealing with damage on high-traffic lawns is manageable with the right approach.
 Reach out to your ATS rep to discuss options that are tailored to you and the properties you treat.
 New to ATS?
 Find a rep here in seconds.